 How do I get information about my child?

 Please call the main Peninsula Behavioral Health phone at (865) 970-9800 or 800-526-8215 to leave a message for your child’s therapist, discharge planner, nurse, or Psychiatrist.
 Every effort is made to get back to you in a timely manner.
 We understand that family members love and are concerned for your child.
 However, due to the large volume of calls, we ask that only custodial guardians call the hospital to leave a message.
+Phone calls to the unit to speak with the patient are not permitted.
+Clinical information will be shared through the therapist.

 In Case of Emergency